A gluten free and vegan Mushroom Gravy that is the perfect alternative to share at your Christmas roast this year.

 Deep in colour and flavour it looks just like a beef gravy.

-It is so simple to make and is absolutely packed full of flavour!
-Give it a try this Christmas.
+Best of all it is so simple to make and is absolutely packed full of flavour.

 If you try this Vegan Mushroom Gravy let me know!